pathwaycom/pathway/README.md

 ### Kubernetes and cloud<a id="k8s"></a>

 Docker containers are ideally suited for deployment on the cloud with Kubernetes.
-If you want to scale your Pathway application, you may be interested in our Pathway for Enterprise.
+If you want to scale your Pathway Live Data Framework application, you may be interested in our Pathway Live Data Framework for Enterprise.
-Pathway for Enterprise is specially tailored towards end-to-end data processing and real time intelligent analytics.
+Pathway Live Data Framework for Enterprise is specially tailored towards end-to-end data processing and real time intelligent analytics.
 It scales using distributed computing on the cloud and supports distributed Kubernetes deployment, with external persistence setup.

-You can easily deploy Pathway using services like Render: see [how to deploy Pathway in a few clicks](https://pathway.com/developers/user-guide/deployment/render-deploy/).
+You can easily deploy Pathway Live Data Framework using services like Render: see [how to deploy Pathway Live Data Framework in a few clicks](https://pathway.com/developers/user-guide/deployment/render-deploy/).

 If you are interested, don't hesitate to [contact us](mailto:contact@pathway.com) to learn more.

 ## Performance<a id="performance"></a>

-Pathway is made to outperform state-of-the-art technologies designed for streaming and batch data processing tasks, including: Flink, Spark, and Kafka Streaming.
+Pathway Live Data Framework is made to outperform state-of-the-art technologies designed for streaming and batch data processing tasks, including: Flink, Spark, and Kafka Streaming.
 It also makes it possible to implement a lot of algorithms/UDF's in streaming mode which are not readily supported by other streaming frameworks (especially: temporal joins, iterative graph algorithms, machine learning routines).

 If you are curious, here are [some benchmarks to play with](https://github.com/pathwaycom/pathway-benchmarks).